halvko/bad_input/README.md

 # Why

 I write [Advent of Code](https://adventofcode.com) in Rust, and I realised that quite a bit of my code was input parsing and validation.
-This crate is my attempt of abstracting a lot of that boilerplate.
+This crate is my attempt of abstracting away a lot of that boilerplate.

 # Example

-The second day, first exercise of Advent of Code 2023
+The second day, first exercise of Advent of Code 2023:

 ```rust
 use std::io::stdin;